Data protection

 • suspension of business operations

-• revocation of business licences
+• revocation of relevant sectoral licenses or business licences

 Criminal sanctions: